wlsmith42/CarND-Capstone/README.md

 For this purpose we only need to update the vehicle speed(twist.linear) of the each waypoints.
 In the case, we will create a new waypoint list to update the vehicle speed, otherwise it will over write the original vehicle speed, then the behavior of the vehicle can be strange in the following loops.

-Also to get a smooth vehicle speed is quite important. we use "vel = math.sqrt(2 * MAX_DECEL * SAFETY_FACTOR * dist)" to calculate the velocity according to dist.
+Also to get a smooth vehicle speed is quite important. we use `vel = math.sqrt(2 * MAX_DECEL * SAFETY_FACTOR * dist)` to calculate the velocity according to dist.
 The result is showing in the following pic:

 <img src="https://user-images.githubusercontent.com/40875720/55624827-a4728880-57d9-11e9-911e-08ea61ea5bd4.PNG" width="400">